COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 Several analogs of antineoplaston A10 have been synthesized and their antineoplastic activity tested against various cell lines.
 These include aniline mustard analogs of antineoplaston A10 and Mannich bases of antineoplaston A10.[11,12] These analogs showed improved in vitro antitumor activity over that of antineoplaston A10.

-To date, no phase III randomized, controlled trials of antineoplastons as a treatment for cancer have been conducted.
+No phase III, randomized, controlled trials of antineoplastons as a treatment for cancer have been conducted.
 Publications have taken the form of case reports, phase I clinical trials, toxicity studies, and phase II clinical trials.
 Phase I toxicity studies are the first group discussed below.
 The studies are categorized by the antineoplaston investigated.
 The second group of studies involves patients with various malignancies.
 Table 1 is a summary of dose regimens for all human studies.
 Table 2 summarizes the following clinical trials and appears at the end of this section.

 Phase I Toxicity Studies for Specific Antineoplastons